Guilherme de Paula

-Guilherme de Paula Lucrécio (born 9 November 1986) is a profesional footballer who plays as a forward for Malaysia Premier League side Melaka.
-Born in Brazil, he represents the Malaysia national team.
+Guilherme de Paula Lucrécio (born 9 November 1986) is a profesional footballer who last played as a forward who plays for Liga M3 club Melaka.
+Born in Brazil, he represented the Malaysia national team.

+International career

 He played once for Malaysia XI against Tottenham Hotspur F.C.
 In December 2019, De Paula has agreed to join Perak FC for the 2020 season.
 On 3 June 2021, he won his first cap for Malaysia in a 2022 FIFA World Cup qualification match against the United Arab Emirates.